WalletWasabi/WabiSabi/README.md

 ### Notes

 Since the coordinator must communicate numerous public keys to peers, the communication overhead is large.
-To solve this key generators has to be utilized.
+To solve this key generators have to be utilized.

 Peers can register any number of inputs, but through new anonymity network identities to avoid input linkages by the coordinator.